Andrew-Colman/sync-fork/README.md

 ## Why sync-fork ?

--   Syncing a fork can be tedious, it needs at least 4 different commands, imagine repeting it daily for 10, 100 projects, let's simplify it with just one command, Just **sync-fork**
+-   Syncing a fork can be tedious, it needs at least 4 different commands, imagine repeating it daily for 10, 100 projects, let's simplify it with just one command, Just **sync-fork**

 -   They approved your pr ?
 Just **sync-fork**